tapis-project/documentation/source/technical/jobs.rst

 ZIP job outputs are archived using the same source and target specifications as other runtime types.

+For ZIP jobs that specify their *containerImage* with an absolute path, the application archive file is never removed.

 For ZIP jobs that specify their *containerImage* with a URL, Jobs removes the downloaded archive file by default to conserve storage.
 To prevent this automatic clean up, a new *containerArgs* flag, **\-\-tapis-zip-save**, is defined.
 The flag takes no value and can be specified in the *containerArgs* list in the application definition or in the job submission request.
 If this argument is present, then the application's archive file will be left in the *execSystemExecDir*.

-For ZIP jobs that specify their *containerImage* with an absolute path, the application archive file never removed.

 Usage Notes
 ^^^^^^^^^^^